• Skip to primary navigation

 Time needed: 45 minutes to 1 hour

-Unter den Linden is a can’t-miss attraction in Berlin!
+Unter den Linden is a can’t-miss attraction while you’re in Berlin for 3 days!
 The wide boulevard is lined with linden trees (hence the name), which are associated with Freya, the Germanic goddess of truth and love.

 Unter den Linden initially connected the royal palace (now Museum Island) to the royal hunting grounds (Tiergarten Park, also on this itinerary!) in the 15th century.
 Under Frederick the Great, the road was transformed into a boulevard comparable to the Champs-Elysee in Paris.